OSGConnect/connectbook/FsurfRemote/Setup.md

-[title]: - "Set up Fsurf on Your Laptop"
+[title]: - "Setting up Fsurf on Your Computer"

 Set up Fsurf on your computer (linux/unix/MacOS X OS system) by downloading the script using the `curl` command.
 Open a terminal window and then run: